Your future belongs here. Connecting international students to a world of opportunity in Atlantic Canada.

 *Before applying, please read program overview, eligibility, and mandatory criteria

-About the Atlantic Canada Study and Stay™ NL Program
+About the Atlantic Canada Study and Stay™ – NL Program

-The goal of Atlantic Canada Study and Stay™ NL Program is to support international students to live, work, and stay in Newfoundland and Labrador post-graduation.
-The program provides participants with the essential skills, resources, and support they need to transition from ‘student’ to ‘professional’ and/or budding ‘entrepreneur’.
+The goal of Atlantic Canada Study and Stay™ – NL Program is to support international students to live, work, and stay in Newfoundland and Labrador post-graduation.
+The program provides participants with the employment, entrepreneurship and immigration support, essential skills, resources, and other support needed as they transition from ‘student’ to ‘professional’ in their final year of study.

 WHO IS ELIGIBLE TO APPLY?

-- Applicants MUST be in or entering their final-year of study in fall (September) 2019 and expect to graduate from their program of study in spring or summer 2020.
+- Applicants MUST be in or entering their final-year of study in fall (September) 2020 and expect to graduate from their program of study in spring or summer 2021.

-- College of the North Atlantic (one of CNA’s 17 campuses)
+- College of the North Atlantic

 - While there is no set GPA requirement, students are required to be in good academic standing without risk of academic probation and have contributed to their academic and social communities.

-- Chosen applicants will be expected to participate in and complete all program tasks and activities and commit approximately four to six hours per month—including time dedicated to a mentorship component.
+- Chosen applicants will be expected to participate and complete all program tasks and activities and commit approximately four to six hours per month—including time dedicated to a mentorship component.

 Before You Apply

-- Applicants need to complete an online application process, highlighting why they want to live, work, and stay in Newfoundland and Labrador post graduation.
+- Applicants need to complete an online application process, highlighting why they want to live, work, and stay in Newfoundland and Labrador post-graduation.

 - Mandatory: Applicants must have an active LinkedIn profile and will be asked to upload their link when applying.

-- Mandatory: Selected applicants must be eligible for a two-three year Post Graduate Work Permit upon their time of graduation
+- Mandatory: Selected applicants must be eligible for a two-three year Post Graduate Work Permit upon their time of graduation.

 - The program will be delivered in English.